Many Singaporeans think retirement is far away, so they only care about building wealth and not so much about taking a distribution.

 - 14:57 – Variable Annuity

 - 16:55 – Deferred Income Annuity

-- 18:00 – Rising interest rate will solve much retiree problems (Fixed D and Annuities)
+- 18:00 – The rising interest rate will solve many retiree problems (Fixed D and Annuities)

 7 Annuity Mistakes to Avoid